-1. The amount of data that is regularly stored and accessed across your business.
+1. How much data that is regularly stored and accessed across the business.

-5. Your current hardware set-up and any necessary upgrades.
+5. You current hardware set-up and any necessary upgrades

 6. Your long-term IT strategy and the potential longevity of various back-up methods.

-- Network back-up is ideal for storing large volumes of data for years even decades.
-We consider network back-ups a better tool for archiving in business scenarios.
+Network back-up is ideal for storing large volumes of data for years even decade.
+We consider network back-ups a better tools for archiving in business scenarios.

-- Cloud is a popular way of storing in a secure, offsite location and depending on your Cloud solution the back-up can occur on either disk, tape or other new technologies such as SSD.
+Cloud is a popular way of storing in a secure, offsite location and depending on your Cloud Solution the back-up can occur on either desk, tape or other new technologies such as SSD.

-- Basically there are two main ways to back-up your data, Onsite or Offsite (Cloud).
+Basically there are two main ways to back-up your data, Onsite or Offsite (Cloud).
 Onsite storage means storing your data on a local storage device, such as hard drives, DVDs, magnetic tapes, or CD.
-Offsite storage requires storing important data on a remote server, usually via the internet, although it can also be done vis direct access.
+Offsite storage requires storing important data on a remote server, usually via the internet, although it can be done via direct access.

 2. Less expensive